Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 And guess what?
 Kale and arugula land in this group as leafy green cruciferous vegetables.

 Cruciferous vegetables are the powerhouse veggies.
-They fight cancer and turn on the body's natural healing.
+These guys don't just help prevent disease, they reverse it.
+They support your liver's detoxification, feed your healthy gut microbes, fight cancer and turn on the body's natural healing.
 This is food as medicine at its best.
-Try to include at least one serving every day to your meals.
+Try to include at least one serving of cruciferous veggies daily.

 Tip: Eating cruciferous vegetables gives you double credit.
 Get 1 point for eating 1/2 cup per day and get credit towards your total daily servings of fruits and vegetables.

-I add 1 cup of broccoli or kale to my daily smoothie to be sure I get my daily cruciferous veggies and boosting my daily servings of veggies.
+Add 1/2 cup of broccoli or kale to your daily smoothie to be sure your get your daily dose of cruciferous veggies and boost your daily servings of veggies. - earning you Score points.

 The proof